Tom Spiegel

 Thomas Spiegel (born April 16, 1946) is an American banker and investor.
 He was former chief executive of the failed Columbia Savings & Loan.
-He is currently the chairman and CEO of Linq3, a technology firm specializing in the lottery industry.

 Early life

 Spiegel was born in Kosche, Czechoslovakia on April 16, 1946, to Abraham and Edita Spiegel; his family immigrated to the United States in 1948.
 His parents, Abraham and Edita Spiegel, had been imprisoned in Auschwitz in 1944.
 Their 2-year-old son, Uziel, was killed in the Holocaust.